-ZOLETIL does not abolish laryngeal, pharyngeal, pinnal, palpebral, and pedal reflexes, and may not be adequate as the sole anesthetic for surgical procedures in these areas.
-Endotracheal tubes are not well tolerated in connection with ZOLETIL anesthesia in the cat and their use may result in impaired respiration.
+Zoletil for Injection does not abolish laryngeal, pharyngeal, pinnal, palpebral, and pedal reflexes, and may not be adequate as the sole anesthetic for surgical procedures in these areas.
+Endotracheal tubes are not well tolerated in connection with Zoletil for Injection anesthesia in the cat and their use may result in impaired respiration.
 After removal of the tube, normal respiration should resume.

-The stimulation of surgical procedures aids in maintaining adequate ventilation.
-The anesthetized patient must be monitored throughout the procedure, and if cardiopulmonary problems do occur, measures must be taken to assure that alveolar ventilation and cardiovascular functions are maintained.
+The stimulation of surgical procedures aids in maintaining adequate ventilation The anesthetized patient must be monitored throughout the procedure, and if cardiopulmonary problems do occur, measures must be taken to assure that alveolar ventilation and cardiovascular functions are maintained.